tableau/connector-plugin-sdk/docs/tdvt.md

 ## Notes on loading TestV1

 See [Postgres Example](https://github.com/tableau/connector-plugin-sdk/tree/master/tests/datasets/TestV1/postgres/README.md) for instructions on loading TestV1 to a local Postgres database.
-See the section below about troubleshooting Boolean values if your database does not have a native Boolean type.
+See the section below about troubleshooting Boolean values if your database doesn't have a native Boolean type.

 There is a 'StaplesData' test and a 'calcs_data' test that retrieve every value from the table and compare it to an expected value.
 This can help ensure the data is loaded correctly with the right data types.